freytp/virtual_test_bed/doc/content/httf/facility_and_transient_description.md

 electric heating elements.
 Coupled to the core is a steam generator for full thermodynamic analysis of a gas-cooled reactor system.
 To provide a radiative boundary for core heat loss quantification, the HTTF core is surrounded by the Reactor Cavity Cooling System (RCCS).
-The RCCS is a square array of steel panels accomodating water flow which surrounds the reactor pressure vessel (RPV) of the HTTF.
-Outside of the RCCS water panels is a layer of fiberglass insulation which serves as the final thermal boundary between the HTTF system and ambient conditions of the room.
+The RCCS is a square array of steel panels accommodating water flow which surrounds the reactor pressure vessel (RPV) of the HTTF.
+Outside the RCCS water panels is a layer of fiberglass insulation which serves as the final thermal boundary between the HTTF system and ambient conditions of the room.